Good afternoon and welcome to the podcast of Lotus Eaters episode 1276.

 To me, I can't help but get the feeling that part of this is all by design.

-Uh, to foment confusion, to foment chaos, and also to be able to, as they have done with digital IDs recently, they make sure that the boats are still coming in to generate resistance to the boats to give themselves consent to manufacture the consent to say, here's the technocratic solution to this problem.
+as they have done with digital IDs recently, they make sure that the boats are still coming in to generate resistance to the boats, to give themselves consent, to manufacture the consent, to say, here's the technocratic solution to this problem.

-They're not trying to solve the problem, they're trying to let the problem get worse so that people will eventually feel that they are willing to accept any solution that the British state proposes to them.
+They're trying to let the problem get worse so that people will eventually feel that they are willing to accept any solution that the British state proposes to them.

 Absolutely.

-This was always about divide and conquer with the government acting as colonial administrators of The British people and treating them as a second class group that needs to be subjugated and put down through the introduction of foreign elements that are more dependent on it.
+This was always about divide and conquer with the government acting as colonial administrators of the British people and treating them as a second class group that needs to be subjugated and put down through the introduction of foreign elements that are more dependent on it.

 That's always been obvious, I think.

-And it's become more obvious with Starmer pushing for digital ID that is going to connect to everything that you do that will eventually be tied to your social media and to your right to express yourself.
+And it's become more obvious with Starmer pushing for a digital ID that is going to connect to everything that you do that will eventually be tied to your social media and to your right to express yourself.

 This is very transparent at this stage.